dusty-schmidt/GOB-V1.0/docs/SETUP.md

 ### Making Changes

-1. Edit files in the GOB directory
+1. Edit files in the GOBV1 directory
 2. Changes to Python files require a restart: `gob restart`
 3. Web UI changes may not require restart
 4. Monitor logs: `gob follow`